Pearson is adding LittleBits kits to its STEM curriculum

 Nvidia and GE’s Baker Hughes team on AI for oil and gas

-Brooklyn-based startup LittleBits has worked hard to shake the “tech toy” label.
+Manhattan-based startup LittleBits has worked hard to shake the “tech toy” label.
 While the company’s done a good job getting its kid-friendly engineering kits into the hands of schools, a new partnership with Pearson will certainly add an extra bit of legitimacy to the company’s methods.

 The education publishing giant announced this week that it’s incorporating LittleBits’ modular block-based system into its grade three to eight science curriculum in the form of the simply named “Pearson littleBits STEM Invention Toolbox.”